picknchew/watcard-java/README.md

 # watcard-java

 ## Usage
-To begin, create an instance of WatCard API.
-You will need a separate instance for each individual WatCard as session cookies are stored.
+To begin, create an instance of WatCardClient:

-The session expires fairly quickly, so WatCardService#authenticate will need to be called fairly often in order for the other methods to work.

 ```
-WatCardAPI api = new WatCardAPI();
+WatCardClient client = new WatCardClient.Builder().account("account").pin("pin").build();
-WatCardService service = api.createService();
 ```

+Within WatCardClient, WatCardClient#hasValidCredentials, WatCardClient#getBalances and WatCardClient#getPersonalInfo
+can be used to retrieve information about the user.

+New sessions are automatically retrieved by the library when the last one expires.